 I will do my best never to rent to a bunch of irresponsible guys anymore.
 Further, I absolutely will not buy another physical property for rental income.
 Every time I have an itch to buy physical real estate, I will refer back to this post to keep myself in check.

-I’m all about simplicity now.
-Two rental properties plus a vacation property is the maximum I can handle.
+Although teaching my kids about rental property maintenance is important, I'm all about simplicity now.
+Three rental properties plus a vacation property is the maximum I can handle.
 All new money that I originally planned to use for physical real estate will now go towards buying municipal bonds, REITs and real estate crowdfunded projects outside of San Francisco.
 A 4% – 12% potential annual gain with no tenants to deal with is good enough for me!

 Lessons For Landlords To Avoid Bad Tenants